- 3 Sep 2020

-It sets out how relaxation of visiting restrictions will take place in three further stages, moving through outdoor visiting, indoor visiting by one designated person and eventually to a controlled programme of outdoor and indoor visiting.
-It sets out what precautions will be taken to safeguard resident, visitor and staff safety.
+The family and friends care home visiting guidance sets out how relaxation of visiting restrictions should take place in three further stages, moving through outdoor visiting, indoor visiting by one designated person and eventually to a controlled programme of outdoor and indoor visiting.
+It sets out what precautions should be taken to safeguard resident, visitor and staff safety.

-At a national level, each stage of easing of restrictions will be assessed depending on scientific advice and the progress of the infection rates.
+At a national level, each stage of easing of restrictions is assessed depending on scientific advice and the progress of the infection rates.
 If risks are identified with this approach, restrictions may be resumed.
-Any home that has an ongoing outbreak will have to close to non-essential visitors.
+Any home that has an ongoing outbreak should close to non-essential visitors.